JohnDTill/YAWYSIWYGEE/README.md

 * Symbolic math
 * Scientific computing languages
 * Mathematical scratchpads
-* Online forums by compiling to WebAssembly
+* Online use by compiling to WebAssembly
+* The next hit mobile-game which is a cross between mathematics and Pictionary ("Gauss's law!
+No, wait, projectile motion!")

 The name is perhaps overly self-deprecating; although there are many inline equation editors, there is not an abundance of open source options, and a Qt widget should be useful.